2023 Best Area Studies Schools in the New England Region

 Area Studies majors at Brandeis take out an average of $27,000 in student loans while working on their egree.

-Full Area Studies at Brandeis University Report
+Read full report on Area Studies at Brandeis University

 Middlebury College landed the #8 spot in the 2023 rankings for the best area studies programs.
-Middlebury is a small private not-for-profit school located in the town of Middlebury.
+Middlebury is a small private not-for-profit school located in the distant town of Middlebury.

 On average, area studies graduates from Middlebury take out $9,148 in student loans while working on their degree.